Bull Call Spread Calculator

 Enter parameters and calculate to view P/L chart

-A bull call spread (also called a call debit spread) is a bullish vertical spread where you buy a call at a lower strike and sell a call at a higher strike, both with the same expiration.
-You pay a net debit to enter, which is also your maximum loss.
-In exchange for capping your upside, you reduce your cost compared to buying a call outright.
+A bull call spread, or call debit spread, is a vertical spread where you buy a call at a lower strike and sell a call at a higher strike, both with the same expiration date.
+This is a moderately bullish strategy with limited risk and capped profit.
+You pay less than a long call, but your profit is limited if the stock rises.

 Key Characteristics